Links on this page:

 World Health Organization (2013).
 Guidelines for the management of conditions that are specifically related to stress.
 Geneva, WHO.

 Trauma-focused CBT and EMDR are the only psychotherapies recommended for children, adolescents and adults with PTSD.
-"Like CBT with a trauma focus, EMDR therapy aims to reduce subjective distress and strengthen adaptive cognitions related to the traumatic event.
+"Like CBT with a trauma focus, EMDR aims to reduce subjective distress and strengthen adaptive cognitions related to the traumatic event.
 Unlike CBT with a trauma focus, EMDR does not involve (a) detailed descriptions of the event, (b) direct challenging of beliefs, (c) extended exposure, or (d) homework." (p.
 1)

 EMDR has been compared to numerous exposure therapy protocols, with and without CT techniques.
 It should be noted that exposure therapy uses one to two hours of daily homework and EMDR uses none.
 The most recent meta-analyses are listed here.